modypy/modypy/docs/api/blocks.rst

 Discrete-Time blocks (:mod:`modypy.blocks.discrete`)
     are special blocks for use in discrete-time or mixed systems.

+Filter blocks (:mod:`modypy.blocks.filters`)
+    are blocks intended to simplify use of linear filters.

 Discontuity blocks (:mod:`modypy.blocks.discont`)
     are blocks that implement discontinuities.